cbdevnet/midimonster/backends/osc.md

 * **d**: `0.0` to `1.0`

 #### Known bugs / problems

+The OSC path match currently works on the unit of characters.
+This may lead to some unexpected results when matching expressions of the form `*<expr>`.

 Ping requests are not yet answered.
 There may be some problems using broadcast output and input.